The Thargoids

 Hydra Interceptor by CMDR Node_

-Orthrus Variant
+Orthrus Interceptor

 This is an Interceptor variant about which little is known.
 It was first reported by CMDR Hastur near Professor Palin’s abandoned research facility on Maia A 3 A in late August 3305, and was first scanned by CMDRs Aranionros Stormrage & Blake of AXI.
 When encountered it will run at speed and jump out above the base – often accompanied by a swarm of Scouts.